eyeonus/Trade-Dangerous/README.txt

     +FOODS
         Food Cartridges             35     125     0.01      45      50  32,019H     0.01

-    ...
+    …

 NAV sub-command:

   Provides details of routes without worrying about trade.
-By default, if given a ship, it uses the max dry range of the ship.
+By default, if given a ship, it uses the maximum dry range of the ship.
 Use --full if you want to restrict to routes with a full cargo hold.

   trade.py nav [-q | -v] [--ly-per] from to [--avoid] [--stations]